Oh-My-Gauss/Oh-My-Gauss/README.md

-- 👋 Hi, I’m @Oh-My-Gauss
+- 👋 Hi, I’m Carlos.
-- 👀 I’m interested in .NET framework and xamarin forms devopment.
+- 👀 I program in C# and .NET framework.
-- 🌱 I’m currently learning C# and OOP.
+- 🌱 I’m currently learning MySQL and DB.
+- 🚲 I love cycling and climbing mountains on my free time.

 <!---
 Oh-My-Gauss/Oh-My-Gauss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.